David1Socha/GitFit/readme.md

-#HealthTrac
+#GitFit

-Group 6's implementation of the HealthTrac project for RAIK383H
+GitFit is a social Fitness website and Android application.
+It was Group 6's (David Socha, Cameron Maciejewski, Aaron Post, Rachel Sutcliffe) implementation of the HealthTrac project for RAIK383H (Software Engineering).